 HEY!
-YOU SEEM COOL, BUT I'M OUT OF STATE.
+YOU GUYS SEEM COOL, BUT I'M OUT OF STATE.
 CAN I STILL WORK WITH YOU?!

-Yes, of course!
-Your appointments can be via video conferencing or over the phone.
-Even my local clients often choose these coaching modalities because of how convenient it is.
+Yup - if you live in California or New York!
+If you live in another state, reach out to us and we can see if we are able to practice nutrition in your state across state lines.
+Out of state appointments can be via televideo or over the phone.
+Even local clients often choose these coaching modalities because of how convenient it is.
 With either style of coaching, you get the same high-quality coaching and you save time!

 HOW TO HAVE THE VERY BEST OUTCOMES